rosscm/fedup/README.md

     writeFemap(fedupRes, resultsFile)
     #> Wrote Cytoscape-formatted FEDUP results file to /var/folders/mh/_0z2r5zj3k75yhtgm6l7xy3m0000gn/T//RtmpMMbNpg/fedupRes181796b099542.txt

-Prepare a pathway annotation file (GMT format) from the pathway list you passed to `FEDUP` (you don’t need to run this function if your pathway annotations are already in GMT format, but it doesn’t hurt to make sure):
+Prepare a pathway annotation file (`gmt` format) from the pathway list you passed to `runFedup` using the `writePathways` function (you don't need to run this function if your pathway annotations are already in `gmt` format, but it doesn't hurt to make sure):

     gmtFile <- tempfile("pathwaysGMT", fileext=".gmt")
     writePathways(pathwaysGMT, gmtFile)
     #> Wrote out GMT file with to /var/folders/mh/_0z2r5zj3k75yhtgm6l7xy3m0000gn/T//RtmpMMbNpg/pathwaysGMT181796316cf19.gmt

 Cytoscape is open right?
-If so, uncomment these lines and let the magic
+If so, uncomment these lines and let the `plotFemap` magic happen:
-happen:

     #netFile <- tempfile("FEDUP_EM", fileext=".png")
     #plotFemap(